Adarsha23/60-Days-Challenge/notes.md

 4. The <span> element is easily styled by using the class or id attribute.
 5. Any type of content can be put inside the <span> element!
 6. The <span> element is an inline element, and cannot contain block elements such as <div>.

+# Day 04- Learning Basic HTML
+## Points to remember:
+### 1. Diving deep into the div element
+1. To align multiple divs in a row, you can use the float property.
+2. To align multiple divs in a column, you can use the flex property.

+### 2. HTML class attribute
+1. The HTML class attribute is used to specify a class for an HTML element.
+2. Multiple HTML elements can share the same class.
+3. The class attribute is often used to point to a class name in a style sheet.
+It can also be used by a JavaScript to access and manipulate elements with the specific class name.
+4. Syntax for class attribute:
+  - &lt;tagname class="classname"&gt;
+  - in css: .classname{styling rules}
+  - in js: document.getElementsByClassName("classname")

+### 3. HTML id attribute
+1. The HTML id attribute is used to specify a unique id for an HTML element.
+2. You cannot have more than one element with the same id in an HTML document.
+3. The value of the id attribute must be unique within the HTML document.
+4. The id attribute is used to point to a specific style declaration in a style sheet.
+It is also used by JavaScript to access and manipulate the element with the specific id.
+5. Syntax for id attribute:
+   - &lt;tagname id="idname"&gt;
+   - in css: #idname{styling rules}
+   - in js: document.getElementById("idname")
+6. The id name is case sensitive.
+7. ID is also used to bookmark a specific section in a webpage.

+### 4.ID vs Class
+1. The id attribute specifies a unique id for an HTML element.
+1. The class attribute specifies one or more class names for an HTML element.
+2. The class name can be used by multiple HTML elements, while the id name must only be used by one HTML element within the page.

+### 5. HTML iframe
+1. The HTML <iframe> tag specifies an inline frame.
+2. An inline frame is used to embed another document within the current HTML document.
+3. The <iframe> tag was introduced in HTML 4.
+4. The ‎"<iframe>" tag was not supported in the first versions of HTML.
+5. For example, you can use the <iframe> tag to embed a Google Map or a Youtube video in a web page:

+### 6. HTML file paths
+1. The path to a file is the location of the file on your computer.
+2. There are two ways to specify the path to a file:
+   - An absolute URL - points to another web site (URL - Universal Resource Locator)
+   - A relative URL - points to a file within a web site.
+   - The most common way to specify a path is to use the following syntax:
+   - path/filename
+   - For example:
+     - /html/default.

+### 7. Responsive Web Design
+1. Responsive Web Design is about using HTML and CSS to automatically resize, hide, shrink, or enlarge, a website, to make it look good on all devices (desktops, tablets, and phones).
+2. Set the viewport to make your website look good on all devices:
+3. The viewport is the user's visible area of a web page.
+It varies with the device, and will be smaller on a mobile phone than on a computer screen.
+4. Responsive Images:
+   - Responsive images are images that scale nicely to fit any browser size.
+   - If the CSS width property is set to 100%, the image will be responsive and scale up and down
+   - If the max-width property is set to 100%, the image will scale down if it has to, but never scale up to be larger than its original size.
+   - Using the picture element, you can display different images for different device sizes.
+5. Responsive Text Size:
+   -To make the texts responsive, set them with a "vw" unit.
+   - 1vw = 1% of viewport width.
+   - If the viewport is 50cm wide, 1vw is 0.5cm.
+   - If the viewport is 500cm wide, 1vw is 5cm.

+### 8. HTML Semmantic Elements
+1. Semantic elements = elements with a meaning.
+2. A semantic element clearly describes its meaning to both the browser and the developer.
+3. Examples of non-semantic elements: <div> and <span> - Tells nothing about its content.
+4. Examples of semantic elements: <form>, <table>, and <article> - Clearly defines its content.

+### 9. HTML Forms
+1. The HTML <form> element is used to create an HTML form for user input:
+2. The <form> element can contain one or more of the following form elements:
+   - input
+   - textarea
+   - button
+   - select
+   - fieldset
+   - legend
+   - label
+   - output
+3. The <form> element is a container for different types of input elements, such as: text fields, checkboxes, radio buttons, submit buttons, etc.
+4. The <input> element is the most important form element.
+5. The <input> element can be displayed in many ways, depending on the type attribute.
+6. Form attributes:
+   - action - defines the action to be performed when the form is submitted
+   - method - defines the HTTP method for sending data to the action URL
+   - target - defines where to display the response that is received after submitting the form
+   - autocomplete - defines whether the form should have autocomplete on or off
+   - novalidate - defines that the form should not be validated when submitted
+   - name attribute - defines the name of a form if ommitted, the value of the input field will not be sent at all
+7. Form elements:
+   - input - defines an input field where the user can enter data
+   - textarea - defines a multiline input field (a text area)
+   - button - defines a clickable button
+   - label - defines a label for an input element

+### 10. HTML Video and Audio
+1. HTML5 <video> and <audio> elements make it easy to add video and audio to a web page.
+2. Without the controls attribute, the browser will not display controls for the video/audio playback.
+Meaning you cannot play/pause the video/Audio etc.
+3. The <video> and <audio> elements allow you to add media to a web page.
+4. The <video> and <audio> elements require a source element to specify the media source.
+5. The <source> element can be used to specify alternative video/audio files which the browser may choose from.
+The browser will use the first recognized format.
+6. The text between the <video> and </video> tags will only be displayed in browsers that do not support the <video> element.
+7. To add autoplay for the video, use the autoplay attribute: